TheOneDoc/Gentoo-LUKS-LVM-BTRFS/index.md

 #### sanitze the target device

 ##### Wipe the device
-This will remove any pre-existing Partition Tables from the target device
+Remove all Filesystem, RAID and Partition Table signatures from target device
 ```
 wipefs -a /dev/vda
 ```

 ##### (optional) secure erase the target drive

 For NVME SSDs perform
 ```
 nvme sanitize /dev/nvme0 -a 0x02